zarhus/ram-dump-efi/README.md

 1. The second step (excluding RAM modified by firmware) assumes that firmware writes its data under the same addresses during every boot.
 This might not be true for some firmware.
-The application was tested on [Dasharo firmware](https://docs.dasharo.com/) on several platforms, including Qemu, and the assumption always fulfilled.
+The application was tested on [Dasharo firmware](https://docs.dasharo.com/) on several platforms, including QEMU, and the assumption always fulfilled.

 ## Credits